-- 2. The employee has submitted a claim for these costs to the vision insurance plan and has been notified that such costs cannot be reimbursed under the plan; and - 3.
-The glasses are required because a newly-hired employee does not currently possess prescription safety glasses and must wear prescription lenses at all times; or because a current employee is diagnosed with a change in his/her lens prescription. - B. The City will pay only for reasonable costs which are not covered by the vision insurance plan.
-Should an employee receive reimbursement from both the City and the vision plan which exceed the total cost of the glasses, the employee will refund to the City any amount received in excess of the total cost of the glasses. - III.
-Reimbursement for Prescription Safety Glasses - A. Reimbursement of damaged safety prescription glasses will be provided as follows: - Reimbursement shall be authorized only when damage is caused by circumstances which arise out of employment, not from ordinary wear and tear or damage occasioned by the use of the glasses during off-duty hours. - 2.
+- A. Reimbursement of damaged safety prescription glasses will be provided as follows: - 1.
+Reimbursement shall be authorized only when damage is caused by circumstances which arise out of employment, not from ordinary wear and tear or damage occasioned by the use of the glasses during off-duty hours. - 2.
 An employee must file a claim with the Human Resources Division for the repair or replacement of the damaged glasses, describing how and when the damage occurred, together with either: - a.
-A copy of the receipt of the original purchase; or - b.
-A copy of the receipt for the repair or replacement; or - c.
+A copy of the receipt of the original purchase; or b.
+A copy of the receipt for the repair or replacement; or c.
 An estimate of the repair or replacement cost on a form prepared by a vendor.